sudarpo/az-900-notes/2-Describe Core Azure Services.md

 - **Platform-provided replication**.
 Some services such as Geo-Redundant Storage provide automatic replication to the paired region.
 - **Region recovery order**.
 In the event of a broad outage, recovery of one region is prioritized out of every pair.
 Applications that are deployed across paired regions are guaranteed to have one of the regions recovered with priority.
 - **Sequential updates**.
 Planned Azure system updates are rolled out to paired regions sequentially (not at the same time) to minimize downtime, the effect of bugs, and logical failures in the rare event of a bad update.

-Additional advantages of region pairs include:

-- If there's an extensive Azure outage, one region out of every pair is prioritized to make sure at least one is restored as quick as possible for applications hosted in that region pair.
-- Planned Azure updates are rolled out to paired regions one region at a time to minimize downtime and risk of application outage.
 - Data continues to reside within the same geography as its pair (except for Brazil South) for tax and law enforcement jurisdiction purposes.

 > https://docs.microsoft.com/en-us/learn/modules/discuss-core-azure-architectural-components/3-explore-region-pairs